abougouffa/minemacs/README.md

 As a result, MinEmacs emerged as my personal configuration framework for Emacs, *and it continues to serve that purpose*.
-I'm trying to tailor it to my specific needs while maintaining its modularity and portability.
+I'm trying to tailor it to my specific needs while maintaining its modularity and portability, you can refer to the [change log](CHANGELOG.md) for more information about the evolution of MinEmacs.
 However, I have no intention or availability to create an alternative to Doom Emacs or Spacemacs.
 While I find joy (like every other Emacser out there) in tinkering with Emacs, MinEmacs remains just a tool that I use in my everyday work, and that I like to share with other Emacsers.
 However, please note that I am not really interested in becoming a full-time maintainer of this tool that I would only use to maintain itself!

 ## Install
 Open a shell and run: